Disenchantment (TV series): Tie-ins

+In 2026, a crossover episode of Futurama aired entitled "A New New York Yankee in King Elfo's Court", where Fry uses Professor Farnsworth's time machine to accidentally travel back to medieval times and ends up in Dreamland.

 Release

 In May 2018, a release date of August 17, 2018, was announced for the first batch of 10 episodes.
 In May 2019, a release date of September 20, 2019, was announced for the second batch.
 After multiple delays from a late 2020 release date, the third part's premiere was finally confirmed for January 15, 2021.
 The fourth part was released on February 9, 2022.

 Marketing

 On May 22, 2018, Groening released three teaser images on Reddit.
 The next day, the premiere date was revealed along with several more images.
 Before part 2 was released, Groening created a new comic book company, Bapper Books, which released a San Diego Comic-Con exclusive book, Disenchantment: Untold Tales.